 I like my role as an educator as a guide, mentor and a learning enthusiast.

-I have lived and travelled all over the world and I am a life long learner.
-I have a Bachelor of Management from the University of Lethbridge in Agribusiness and I have an MBA from Athabasca in Marketing and IT which I did online as I was travelling so much at the time for TELUS and found it so convenient.
+I have lived and travelled to over 40 countries around the world and I am a life long learner.
+I went to Ashbury College in Ottawa for high school and that was an amazing experience.
+I have a Bachelor of Management from the University of Lethbridge in Agribusiness and I have an MBA from Athabasca in IT and Marketing which I did online as I was travelling so much at the time for TELUS and found it so convenient.
 It fit well into my lifestyle, I thoroughly enjoyed it and won a scholarship while I was completing it.
 I was the Graduate Student representative on the Strategic Planning Committee at one point and it is amazing to see their growth since they pioneered an online MBA in Canada.
-I graduated 14 years ago from the program but have very fond memories of the learning experience.
+I graduated 18 years ago from the program but have very fond memories of the learning experience.

 I am an accomplished business development leader with over 25 years of industry experience in a wide range of sectors.
 I have strategic development expertise, including an MBA research concentration in venture capitalization and new venture growth strategies.
 I have worked in a series of technology start-ups, including university IT spin offs and Alberta-based technology driven companies with market tracks in a sectors including: beverage, food, consumer packaged goods, education, oil and gas, agriculture, information technology, and manufacturing.
-I have worked for five start ups and I have had a few shoulda, woulda, coulda moments, looking back.
+I have worked for ten start ups and I have had a few shoulda, woulda, coulda moments, looking back.
 Ouch!
+I have learned so much though.

-I have now, after teaching part-time since 2003 for the University of Alberta, Athabasca University, NAIT and TRU found myself teaching full time.
+I have now, after teaching part-time since 2002 for the University of Alberta, Athabasca University, McEwan, NAIT and TRU found myself teaching full time.

-I spent time teaching in India with TRU and I have now spent over 6 years in the Middle East teaching.
-First in UAE – Abu Dhabi where I taught everything from Law to Strategy and Marketing to Project Management etc..
+I spent time teaching in India with TRU in Chandigarh – the City beautiful and I have now spent over 10 years in the Middle East teaching.
+First in United Arab Emirates – Abu Dhabi where I taught everything from Law to Strategy and Marketing to Project Management etc..
 I now teach Marketing, Entrepreneurship, Project Management and several other courses at the College of the North Atlantic (CNAQ) in Doha, Qatar where I have resided since 2014.
 My students are 70% Qatari, Male and Female and the balance are from over 30 countries.
 It makes for a very interesting classroom dynamic.

 I am now learning to be a better teacher by taking this course and program with several of my colleagues from CNAQ to improve my skills in the classroom.
 I look forward to learning with you.
 Learn on !